vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - **Pairwise Sequence Alignment** for [**DNA**](http://www.bioinformatics.org/sms2/pairwise_align_dna.html) or [**Proteins**](http://www.bioinformatics.org/sms2/pairwise_align_protein.html)  tools at SMS
 - Align two sequences using [**Blast**](https://blast.ncbi.nlm.nih.gov/Blast.cgi?BLAST_SPEC=blast2seq&LINK_LOC=align2seq&PAGE_TYPE=BlastSearch)

-#### Warning
+#### Similarity scores are not homology scores
 > Any sequence can be aligned with any other sequence if enough gaps are allowed.
+An alignment score is a measure of the similarity of the two sequences using a specific algorithm and parameters.
+It is  NOT a measure of homology even if it can be used to infer homology.
 {.is-info}

 #### Searching databases